dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/Calibration-Example.md

 <br><br>

-## Step Three: Linear Regression Calculation
+## Step Three: Linear Regression Equation

 The values of 𝑎 and 𝑏 can just be entered into the linear regression equation so that it becomes :